ballerina-platform/module-ballerinax-googleapis.calendar/ballerina/Module.md

 ### Step 2: Instantiate a new connector

-Create a `calendar:ConnectionConfig` with the obtained OAuth2.0 tokens and initialize the connector with it.
+Create a `gcalendar:ConnectionConfig` with the obtained OAuth2.0 tokens and initialize the connector with it.

 ```ballerina
 configurable string clientId = ?;